 Brownie Picnic Cake with Chocolate Buttercream Frosting is a throwback to the cakes your grandmother made for family gatherings.
 We love this easy make-and-take cake for summer picnics or parties!

 Summer is officially in full swing!
-Our favorite meal for entertaining or a family gathering includes juicy burgers topped with lots of cheese, grilled brats, sweet baked beans, homemade potato salad, fresh fruit and corn on the cob topped with flavored butter.
+Our favorite meal for entertaining or a family gathering includes juicy burgers topped with lots of cheese, grilled brats, Dutch Oven Molasses Baked Beans, Aunt Di’s Potato Salad, fresh fruit, Fresh Squeezed Lemonade and corn on the cob topped with Chile Lime and Garlic Flavored Butter.
 Last, but not least, Brownie Picnic Cake with Chocolate Buttercream Frosting is the perfect way to feed a crowd dessert!
 Homemade brownie cake will take your party to a new level.
 There’s nothing quite like a cake made with quality ingredients and love.
 I’m teaming up with Kerrygold butter and Martha Stewart Living to bring you this amazingly rich and moist cake that will leave a lasting impression on everyone!

 Kerrygold Butter from Irish Cows